Bob McQuillen Curated Tune Lists: Curated lists of Bob’s 1500 tunes, for making the collection more accessible!

 - Allison Thompson provided helpful advice in the early stages of this project.
 Her Dances from Barnes Two was the underlying inspiration for this project.
 She graciously shared her franchise on Dances from Barnes N for small positive integer values of N.

-- Will Jaynes offered generous amounts of time in working on the organization of this website.
+- Will Jaynes offered generous amounts of time in creating the original version of this database and in transferring it to the CDSS website.

-- Marge Cramton developed the design for the website and advised about font selection.
+- Marge Cramton developed the design of the original version of this database and advised about font selection.

 - The many choreographers and reconstructors offered permission for the use of their material.
 Their artistic efforts in advancing English country dancing are the core of this project.

-- The Country Dance and Song Society (CDSS) provided support and guidance for this project and sponsors this project with links on their website.
+- The Country Dance and Song Society (CDSS) provided support and guidance for this project and sponsors this project on their website.

-- AACTMAD (the Ann Arbor Community for Traditional Music and Dance) provided computer resources to host this website.
+- AACTMAD (Ann Arbor Community for Traditional Music and Dance) provided computer resources to develop this database.
 Individual AACTMAD members and many of the programs offered by this organization supported me in collecting and assembling this material.

 Comments and feedback